toriwasa/sqlite-playground/memory-bank/progress.md

 ## Current Status
 **Project Phase**: Initial Setup

 The project is currently in its initial setup phase.
 The basic structure is in place, but most of the functionality is yet to be implemented.
-The current implementation only includes:
+The current implementation includes:

 1. A main.go file that sets up logging and calls the CUI handler
 2. A basic CUI handler that parses a verbose flag
 3. Directory structure following clean architecture principles
+4. Initial domain models for stock prices (StockPrice and DailyStockPrice)

 ## Known Issues
-- No domain models are defined yet
+- Only basic stock price domain models are defined
 - No business logic is implemented
 - No database integration is implemented
 - CUI handler only supports a verbose flag